 About 95% of existing homes — regardless of age — can be retrofitted with a BEAM Central Vacuum System.
 The key to success is planning a pipe system with a minimum number of inlets and elbows (turns in the pipe) to keep labor time and costs at a minimum while still giving you the vacuum cleaning flexibility only a central vacuum system offers.

-If you’re remodeling now, or planning to, a quick call to your local BEAM Dealer will allow you to add a BEAM central vacuum system to your plans inexpensively.
-Your BEAM dealer/distributor can provide professional installation by trained, experienced installers — an important advantage in a system you’ll be using for perhaps the next 25 years.
+If you’re remodeling now, or planning to, a quick call to Beam of St. Louis will allow you to add a BEAM central vacuum system to your plans inexpensively.
+Beam of St. Louis provides professional installation by trained, experienced installers — an important advantage in a system you’ll be using for perhaps the next 25 years.

 Do-It-Yourself: Step By Step

 Select the BEAM Central Vacuum System, cleaning package, and accessories that best suit your home and cleaning needs.
 For the ultimate in ease, add a VacPan automatic dustpan in kitchen, mudroom or bath.
 Calculate the number of inlets you’ll need.

 One inlet can serve an area of about 700 to 900 square feet For more power, the fewer the inlets used the better.
 And be sure the hose will reach from the inlet valve to all corners (and around furniture) in the rooms you want to vacuum.
 Do not install inlet valves in a wall where there is a pocket door or behind a door.
 If you prefer, inlets can be installed in the floor.